Thursday marks the end of the January transfer window, providing clubs with a final chance to improve their squads for the rest of the season.

-Mid-season moves are not always guaranteed to succeed but a look back in the annals shows that some deadline day deals have paid off.
+Mid-season moves are not always guaranteed to succeed, but a look back in the annals shows that some deadline day deals have paid off handsomely.

-Russian maestro Andrei Arshavin was hot property after leading Zenit to the UEFA Cup in 2007/08 and inspiring his country to a semi-final spot at Euro 2008.
+Russian maestro Andrey Arshavin was hot property after leading Zenit to the UEFA Cup in 2007/08 and inspiring his country to a semi-final spot at Euro 2008.

 Having been suspended for his national side's opening two Group D games, he announced himself to the tournament by netting Russia's second goal in their 2-0 win over Sweden before also grabbing a goal as Guus Hiddink's men dismantled a previously rampant Dutch side in the last eight.